 MRC Members

-The Skagit MRC members are volunteers that represent a variety of interest groups including local governments, local tribes, Ports, marine scientists, conservation organizations, economic, recreational, and concerned citizens.
+Skagit MRC members are volunteers that represent a variety of interest groups including local governments, local tribes, Ports, marine scientists, conservation organizations, economic, recreational, and concerned citizens.
 Committee members are appointed by the Skagit County Board of Commissioners to identify local priorities and implement actions for marine resources restoration and protection.
 Staff support for the Skagit MRC is provided by the Natural Resources Division of the Skagit County Public Works Department.

 Background